What makes Data-Driven Fasting Different?

 Sadly, chronic food tracking can cause many people to become neurotic.
 A 2017 study looking at people diagnosed with eating disorders found that 75% of participants reported using MyFitnessPal.
 Disturbingly, 73% of MyFitnessPal users said their use of the app had contributed to their eating disorder.

-Simply trying to count calories to stay under an arbitrary target is a recipe for failure.
+Simply counting calories an trying to stay under an arbitrary target is a recipe for failure.
 The simplistic manifesto of ‘eat less, move more’ drives many dieters into a futile cycle of restrict, binge, restrict, binge, repeat.
 Calorie tracking is as archaic as using an abacus without consideration of how your complex metabolism and appetite work.

 For more details, see Is Counting Calories and Caloric Balance a Waste of Time?